Human Rights Commission

 Agendas and Minutes

-The New Hope City Council recognized the winners of the 2013 New Hope Human Rights Essay Contest at its May 13 meeting.
-More than 200 8th grade students from Plymouth Middle School wrote essays on the theme “As a member in your community, what responsibility do you have to protect human rights in your community?
-How can you make a change in your community?”
+The New Hope City Council recognized the winners of the 2014 New Hope Human Rights Essay Contest at its April 28 meeting.
+More than 240 eighth grade students from Plymouth Middle School wrote essays on the theme “Prejudice and stereotypes affect the way we perceive and interact with each other, even when we don't realize it.
+How do stereotypes affect our society and how do they damage human rights?"
 The students explained their viewpoint by referencing the Bill of Rights, the Universal Declaration of Human Rights, and/or the Minnesota Human Rights Act.

-The essays where reviewed by members of the Human Rights Commission, assisted by council members and Police Department staff.
-The winners of the contest were Joey Tábora, first place; Allyson Spartz, second place; and Kelsi Rippberger, third place.
-Sollie Mandel, Jeffrey Onwualu and Greta Peavey received honorable mentions for their essays.
+The essays were reviewed by members of the Human Rights Commission, assisted by council members and Police Department staff.
+The winners of the contest were Draevon May, first place; Elise Gallup, second place; and Katie Daly, third place.
+Raven Black, Sarah Momsen, and Anya Schmidt received honorable mentions for their essays.
 All of the winners received a certificate from the New Hope Human Rights Commission, and the first through third place winners read their essays for the City Council.
-Joey Tábora’s essay was forwarded to the League of Minnesota Human Rights Commission for entry in the statewide contest.
+Draevon May's essay was forwarded to the League of Minnesota Human Rights Commission for entry in the statewide contest.

 Click on the link below to download a brochure about the New Hope Human Rights Commission